Skip to main content

 Cybersecurity Maturity Assessment Model

-Learn how Hyver’s maturity model helps you evaluate and improve your cybersecurity posture.
+Learn how the Cye Exposure Management Platform's maturity model helps evaluate and improve your cybersecurity posture.

 Overview

 A maturity assessment model helps organizations evaluate how well their cybersecurity practices are defined, implemented, and maintained.
-In Hyver, this model is built around the NIST Cybersecurity Framework.
+In the Cye Exposure Management Platform, this model is built around the NIST Cybersecurity Framework.
 By rating each subcategory, you gain clarity on your current maturity level — and a roadmap for where to go next.

 How the Maturity Model Works

-In Hyver, each NIST subcategory is rated on a scale from 1 to 5, based on your organization's implementation of policies, processes, and technologies.
+In the Cye Exposure Management Platform, each NIST subcategory is rated on a scale from 1 to 5, based on the organization's implementation of policies, processes, and technologies.

-• Unknown – if you’re unable to determine a rating
+• Unknown – if a rating cannot be determined

-• Not Relevant – if the subcategory doesn’t apply to your organization
+• Not Relevant – if the subcategory is not applicable to the organization

 • Is there a defined process in place?